What Is a Loft Apartment in NYC? History, Architecture & Design

 Loft with Mezzanine in Tribeca

-Real Lofts vs Buildings Made to Look Like Lofts
+Real Lofts vs. Buildings Designed to Resemble Lofts

 NYC Lofts